-3.4 Purpose and Need for Proposal
+3.4 Justification for Proposal

-In the early 2000's, GTC began studies to modify the electric grid due to significant projected load growth in Northeast Georgia over the subsequent decade.
-In addition to the load growth, a marked increase in new electric generation development was also projected in the region.
-GTC's studies revealed that moving electricity produced by the increased generation to the large load areas in North Georgia would result in an overload to the existing transmission infrastructure.
+As described above in Section 2.1., Purpose and Need, GTC began studies to modify the electric grid due to significant projected load growth in Northeast Georgia over the subsequent decade.
 The East Walton 500/230 kV Plan was GTC's solution for the forecasted overloading issue in the area.
 The Plan described the need, the electrical alternatives, and the preferred solution, which resulted in GTC's proposal to construct the following projects: